 2. If your current data warehousing solution is too expensive

 Price is often a very important factor when deciding what solution to use.
-Amazon offers Redshift at as cheap rate as $1000 per TB/year, which is a lot cheaper than many other solutions.
+Amazon offers Redshift at a cheap rate as $1000 per TB/year, which is a lot cheaper than many other solutions.
 Amazon Redshift is also scalable, so you can scale up clusters to support your data up to the petabyte level.
-More importantly, the flexible pricing structure allows you pay for only what you use.
+More importantly, the flexible pricing structure allows you to pay for only what you use.

 3. If you don’t want to manage hardware

 Just like other AWS cloud services, Amazon will handle all the hardware on their end.
-This means you don’t have to worry about managing hardware issues, which could be quite a hassle if you are running everything on premise.
+This means you don’t have to worry about managing hardware issues, which could be quite a hassle if you are running everything on-premise.

-In addition, monitoring can be done easily from the AWS management Console.
+In addition, monitoring can be done easily from the AWS Management Console.
 You can also set up alerts using Amazon CloudWatch to be quickly notified of any potential issues.